LeonardiR/front-webpack/README.md

-# This is a Front-End blank project with Webpack, Handlebars, Sass"
+# This is a Front-End blank starter project with Webpack, Handlebars, Sass"

 Before running the code run `npm install` in your console.

-Start development server: `npm run start`.
+Start development server: `npm run start` for windows enviroment `npm run start-win`.
-Create a production build: `npm run build`.
+Create a production build: `npm run build` for windows enviroment `npm run build-win`.